-Right to Use Lease Assets
+Right of Use (ROU) Lease Assets

-The College has recorded intangible right to use lease assets as a result of implementing GASB Statement No. 87.
+ROU lease assets are intangible assets that represents a lessee's, the College, right to use an underlying asset over the lease term.
+This ROU asset is recognized on the lessee's financial statements at the commencement of the lease.
 The right to use lease assets are initially measured at an amount equal to the initial measurement of the related lease liability.
 The right to use lease assets are amortized on a straight-line basis over the term of the related lease or useful life, whichever is shorter.
 See Note 6 for more information.